Banner

 7. Weight

 When diving into the specs of a sleeping bag, note the total sleeping bag weight.
 This is what matters when you’re carrying a bag in your pack.
-The type of insulation and overall shape have the greatest impact on total weight, so bear this in mind when comparing temperature ratings with other specifications.
+The type of insulation and overall shape has the greatest impact on total weight, so bear this in mind when comparing temperature ratings with other specifications.
 As a rule, down is a more efficient insulator — and it will deliver greater warmth than synthetic fill for less weight— but for a higher price.
-In general, our advice is to go as light as your budget allows.
+In general, our advice is to go as lightweight as your budget allows bearing in mind the temperature rating you need for your chosen activity.

 SHOP